 - A pay and display car park.

 Respectively, either the council or the operator of the premises is expected to ensure that it is safe for the public to use.
-This includes removing wires or cables that could cause a member of the public to trip.
-When trip hazards are not mitigated to Health & Safety Standards, and this results in an injury to a member of the public who tripped over a loose wire, the injured party could have due cause to make a compensation claim for the harm they have suffered.
+This includes removing a wire trip hazard or cables that could cause a member of the public to trip.
+When trip hazards are not mitigated to Health & Safety Standards, and this results in an injury to a member of the public who tripped over a loose wire, the injured party could have due cause to make a compensation claim for the harm they have suffered from tripping over wires.

 I Tripped Over A Loose Cable Or Loose Wire, What Should I Do To Claim Compensation?

 If you have or a tripped over a cable, a wire, or anything else for that matter, there are some things you can do that will ensure that you have received the help you need at the point of the wire trip hazard accident, and also that you have prepared for making a claim, for example:

 - Get your injuries treated, even if they appear to be minor in nature.

 - Gather photographic or video evidence of the cause of the accident.

 - Get contact details for anyone who witnessed the accident.

 - Start to keep a record, and all bills, receipts and invoices related to financial losses causing by the accident or your injuries.

 You can also speak to our tripping over wires claims team, on the number below, who will be able to advise you on any other beneficial steps you could take.
 They will also explain to you how our solicitors could help you to get the compensation you are entitled to.